1986 Illinois gubernatorial election: Governor

 Incumbent James R. Thompson defeated his sole challenger, Peter Bowen.

-Lieutenant Governor
+Lieutenant governor

 Incumbent George Ryan won the Republican primary for lieutenant governor, running unopposed.

 Third-party nominations

-Adlai Stevenson III's newly-formed Illinois Solidarity Party nominated him for governor and Mike Howlett for lieutenant governor.
+Adlai Stevenson III's newly-formed Illinois Solidarity Party nominated him for governor.
+Mike Howlett, an associate judge on the Cook County Circuit Court and son of former Illinois Secretary of State Michael Howlett, was nominated for lieutenant governor.
 Stevenson opted to avoid having his ticket spoiling the performance of non-LaRouche affiliated Democratic nominees for statewide office by having political unknowns nominated on his Solidarity slate for all offices except lieutenant governor and secretary of state.

 The Libertarian Party nominated Gary L. Shilts for governor and Gerry Walsh for lieutenant governor.